This example shows how to use image-strips / sprite-sheets

 As parameters the pixel-size of one frame and the favored frame-rate need to be set.

-This is an example to demonstrate the possibilities of the new WebGL-based blending modes in version 1.19.
+This is an example to demonstrate the possibilities of the new WebGL-based blending modes.

 The different blending-modes are custom settings for the blend

 parameter of the loadpano() / loadscene() actions.

 Beside of this the examples shows how to use custom xml structures (the <blendmodes> element is a custom one)

 and how to drag layers and to use the scrollarea plugin.

 This example rotates images accordingly to the current viewing direction.